Definition of Actual Product

 Actual products are made up of characteristics or attributes like name, design, packaging, brand name, quality, taste, weight, size, color, etc. Such attributes of products help consumers to decide which product is right for them or not.

-As a marketer, you have to keep in mind the core benefits of the product while designing the actual products.
 The actual product must have its core benefits, if it is not in it, the product will not have the unique feature that differentiates it in the market from other similar products.

 Levels of Product

 Let’s understand the five main levels of a product to better understand the actual product and its position in the levels.
-Philip Kotler has suggested the following five levels of products.
+Philip Kotler has suggested the following five levels of products:

-The core benefit is the primary benefit the product aims to offer to consumers.
+- Core Benefits: The core benefit is the primary benefit the product aims to offer to consumers.
 It is also called a core product.
 It is just an idea and does not have its physical look yet.
 But considering it the actual product is made.
+For example, if you want to serve knowledge to others, your core product is knowledge, and you may serve it through a book, here the book is the actual product.

-Following the above example, the book you made to share your knowledge is the actual product.
+- Actual Product: Following the above example, the book you made to share your knowledge is the actual product.
 Actual products are usually in physical forms that can be easily touched and consumed or used.

-This includes the attributes or characteristics consumers expect from a specific product.
+- Expected Product – This includes the attributes or characteristics consumers expect from a specific product.
 For example, consumers may expect your book to have an attractive cover.

-It is the product the consumers get services in addition to a physical product.
+- Augmented Product – It is the product the consumers get services in addition to a physical product.
 The book is your physical product, if you offer other benefits like an attractive cover, discounts, easy language, more colorful pictures, etc. are all part of the augmented product.

 Related: What is Augmented Product?

-Examples of Actual Product
+Examples of Actual Products

 I don’t think it is necessary to put examples of actual products.
 However, let’s put some for the sake of knowledge.

-- Book
+- Novels

-- Mobile
+- Pens

-- Computer
+- Pencils

-- Car
+- Notebooks

-- Bus
+- Smartphones

-- Pen
+- Computers

-- Pencil
+- Laptops

 - Clothes